SMB SSO with Microsoft Entra (Azure AD) Domain Services

 For BYOD (bring-your-own-device) |

-(*1) When configuring the Morro authentication mode, “Active Directory” should be used for both AD and Azure AD DS setups.
+(*1) When configuring the Morro authentication mode, “Active Directory” should be used for both AD and ME-ID DS setups.

 (*2) For SMB access, Microsoft does not support SSO using WHFB (Windows Hello for Business) yet.

-In an Azure AD DS environment, the CacheDrive becomes a trusted server when it joins the domain.
+In a ME-ID DS environment, the CacheDrive becomes a trusted server when it joins the domain.
 When a user signs in to a domain-joined Windows PC, it also establishes a trust relation between the PC user and the domain.
 The combination of the above trust relations allow SSO access to the shares on the CacheDrive.

-These diagrams illustrate the two Windows login scenarios with Azure AD DS.
+These diagrams illustrate the two Windows login scenarios with ME-ID DS.

-Enabling CacheDrive access using Azure Active Directory Domain Services with Single Sign-On (SSO) is a streamlined process that ensures secure and efficient authentication.
+Enabling CacheDrive access using Microsoft Entra Domain Services with Single Sign-On (SSO) is a streamlined process that ensures secure and efficient authentication.
 Here are the steps involved in setting up this authentication method:

 For detailed instructions and best practices regarding each of these steps, refer to the Best Practice Guide.
-This guide offers configuration details and tips to ensure a smooth implementation of CacheDrive access using Azure AD DS with SSO.
+This guide offers configuration details and tips to ensure a smooth implementation of CacheDrive access using ME-ID DS with SSO.